This article was originally published on The Muse.

 Diversity is Key

 By encouraging conversations around complicated topics like race, sexuality, gender, and privilege, you can strengthen the performance of your teams.
-“We firmly believe that our ability to collectively think about tough problems from a number of diverse dimensions really results in game-changing outcomes,” McIntyre says.
+IBM firmly believes that our ability to collectively think about tough problems from a number of diverse dimensions really results in game-changing outcomes.

 She’s right.
 Conformity, it turns out, doesn’t make you more creative or innovative.
 Cutting-edge research shows that these tough conversations can be awkward and uncomfortable, but diverse teams yield greater collaboration and more meaningful change.
 To benefit from a collaborative culture, companies need to highlight and support the differences between people rather than downplay them.

 Despite the temptation to get comfortable with other people just like you, acceptance and diversity enriches experiences at a company.
 So, when you’re looking for your next job, start asking the hard questions before you start.
 The more open and accepting the culture, the more likely you are to reap the benefits of a dynamic, diverse workplace that’s poised to grow with you.